S

 Kit: Best for Creators and Content Businesses

-**Why switch:** Kit (formerly ConvertKit) is purpose-built for creators — bloggers, authors, podcasters, course sellers, and newsletter writers.
-If you're a creator who ended up on ActiveCampaign and found it overkill, Kit simplifies everything while keeping the parts that matter. **What you get:** Email broadcasts, visual automations, subscriber tagging and segmentation, landing pages, signup forms, a creator-focused commerce system (sell digital products and paid newsletters directly), and a newsletter referral program on the Pro plan.
-The subscriber-centric data model means you tag and segment based on behavior rather than managing multiple lists. **Pricing:** The free Newsletter plan is one of the most generous in the industry: 10,000 subscribers, unlimited email sends, unlimited landing pages and forms.
+Why switch: Kit (formerly ConvertKit) is designed for creators — bloggers, authors, podcasters, course sellers, and newsletter writers.
+If you're a creator who ended up on ActiveCampaign and found it overkill, Kit simplifies everything while keeping the parts that matter.
+What you get: Email broadcasts, visual automations, subscriber tagging and segmentation, landing pages, signup forms, a creator-focused commerce system (sell digital products and paid newsletters directly), and a newsletter referral program on the Pro plan.
+The subscriber-centric data model means you tag and segment based on behavior rather than managing multiple lists.
+Pricing: The free Newsletter plan is one of the most generous in the industry: 10,000 subscribers, unlimited email sends, unlimited landing pages and forms.
 The catch is you only get one automation on the free plan.
 Creator starts at $39/month for 1,000 subscribers.
 Creator Pro starts at $79/month and adds subscriber scoring, Facebook custom audiences, and the referral system.
-Annual billing saves 16%. **What you lose:** Kit doesn't have a CRM.
+Annual billing saves 16%.
+What you lose: Kit doesn't have a CRM.
 The email editor is intentionally simple — great for text-based newsletters, not ideal for image-heavy designs.
 Ecommerce integrations exist but aren't as deep as Klaviyo or Omnisend.
-Reporting is basic compared to ActiveCampaign. **Best for:** Creators, writers, coaches, and small media businesses.
+Reporting is basic compared to ActiveCampaign.
+Best for: Creators, writers, coaches, and small media businesses.
 If your business model is "build an audience, sell digital products or memberships," Kit is specifically designed for your workflow.
 It trades ActiveCampaign's feature depth for a cleaner, creator-first experience.

 GetResponse, Omnisend, and Mailchimp: Situational Picks